actionquake/distrib/README.md

 1. Download the latest release for your given system
 1. Extract to anywhere on your machine you would like it to be permanently installed
 1. Open/launch q2pro
-1. Join us in Discord (below for link) and find some people to play with
+1. Join us in [Discord](https://discord.gg/aq2world) and find some people to play with

 ## Contact
 * Github Issues in this repository